Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

 ### initializeAllocationDelay

 Operators can call this to initialize a one-time configurable allocation delay.
+It is not modifiable afterwards.

 Reverts if